The Parisi ultrametricity conjecture: Introduction and main result.

-\end{theorem} It is known (Theorem 2 in \cite{PGG}) that if a measure $G$ satisfies the Ghirlanda-Guerra identities and if $q^*$ is the supremum of the support of $\mu$ then with probability one the support of $G$ belongs to the sphere of radius $\sqrt{q^*}$ in $H$.
-Therefore, (\ref{ultra}) means that with probability one over the choice of random measure $G$, the distances on the Hilbert space $H$ between three independent replicas $\sigma^1,\sigma^2$ and $\sigma^3$ sampled from $G$ must satisfy the ultrametric inequality,
+\end{theorem} It is known (Theorem 2 in \cite{PGG}) that if $G$ satisfies the Ghirlanda-Guerra identities and if $q^*$ is the supremum of the support of $\mu$ then with probability one the support of $G$ belongs to the sphere of radius $\sqrt{q^*}$ in $H$.
+Therefore, (\ref{ultra}) means that with probability one over the choice of the random measure $G$, the distances in the Hilbert space $H$ between three independent replicas $\sigma^1,\sigma^2$ and $\sigma^3$ sampled from $G$ must satisfy the ultrametric inequality,

 Examples of random measures satisfying the Ghirlanda-Guerra identities arise in several mean-field spin glass models, such as the Sherrington-Kirkpatrick model \cite{SK} and mixed $p$-spin models, for which measures $G$ are defined as the asymptotic analogues of the Gibbs measures in the thermodynamic limit by way of the Dovbysh-Sudakov representation \cite{DS}.
-Originally, the Ghirlanda-Guerra identities (\ref{GG}) were proved in \cite{GG} on average over the inverse temperature parameter and later, in a closely related formulation, by introducing a small perturbation term to the Hamiltonian of the model (\cite{SG}), but in some cases can be proved in a strong sense without perturbation (\cite{PGGmixed}).
+Originally, the Ghirlanda-Guerra identities (\ref{GG}) were proved in \cite{GG} on average over the inverse temperature parameters and later, in a closely related formulation, by introducing a small perturbation term to the Hamiltonian of the model (\cite{SG}, \cite{SG2}), but in some cases can be proved in a strong sense without perturbation (\cite{PGGmixed}).